homerhanumat/CourseraDataGC/README.md

 * **variable**:  type of phone measurement that is being summarized
 * **value**:  numerical value of the summary (the value of the mean or the sd)

-Thus, it's a tidy data set.
+Thus it's a tidy data set, albeit in long format.

 Consult the `run_analysis.R` script in this repo to learn how I made the `samsungAVG` data frame:  I have provided reasonably detailed comments for each step.
 You can consult the file `codebook.md` for a detailed account of the names for the different types of measurements that were made on each subject.